GLOBAL MARKETS-Economic growth worries hit stocks; euro gains

 By Herbert Lash

-NEW YORK, Aug 13 World stock markets eased on Monday after weak Japanese economic data added to evidence that the global economy is slowing, while the euro rose as investors exited bearish bets against the common currency.
+NEW YORK, Aug 13 World stock markets eased on M onday after weak Japanese economic data added further evidence that the global economy is slowing, while the euro rose as investors exited bearish bets against the common currency.

-European shares had their worst day in more than a week and U.S. stocks fell after six days of gains for the S&P 500 after Japan reported its gross domestic product expanded just 0.3 percent in the second quarter.

 Traders are looking for direction, with the S&P 500 hovering not far off its highest level in more than four years.
-Stocks' recent gains have been driven by investors' hopes for further central bank easing amid signs of global economic weakness.
+Stocks' recent gains have relied on investor hopes for central bank easing amid signs of global economic weakness.

-Janna Sampson, co-chief investment officer at OakBrook Investments LLC in Lisle, Illinois, said she was still cautious over the potential for Europe's debt crisis to blindside the market.
-She said she would be closely monitoring data to see if improvement in the U.S. labor market would continue.

-"I'm not sure we will get out of the summer without a pullback," Sampson said.
+"Japan was a little weaker than expected.
+It might raise hopes that there might be some central bank coordination, but I'm not seeing that in any of the markets today," said Fred Dickson, chief market strategist at D.A.
+Davidson & Co. in Lake Oswego, Oregon.

+"We are a bit extended.
+We just need a little bit of settling back down after a fairly substantial run-up."

-The euro remained below a one-month high hit last week in thin trade.
+The euro was up against the U.S. dollar for the first time in four sessions, but it remained below a one-month high hit last week in thin trade.

 "The euro is well below the highs of last week and today we are seeing some short-covering, but the move today is generally uninspired in a lackluster session," said Marc Chandler, global head of currency strategy at Brown Brothers Harriman in New York.

-Short-covering entails buying the euro to close bets that the currency would fall.
+Short-covering entails buying the euro to close bets that had been wagered the currency would fall.

 Many analysts expect the euro to tread water until Sept.
-12, when the German constitutional court is to deliver its verdict on the euro zone rescue fund and the fiscal pact for budget discipline.
+12, when the German constitutional court delivers its verdict on the euro zone rescue fund and the fiscal pact for budget discipline.

-Oil prices rose in choppy trade to hit a three-month peak on concerns about North Sea supply and Middle East tensions, but fears about slowing growth checked gains.
+Oil hit $115 a barrel for the first time in more than three months on concern about supplies and hopes that governments will roll out more stimulus measures.

-U.S. Treasuries yields dropped for a third day as some investors were drawn to higher yields caused by a dramatic sell-off earlier this month.
+U.S. Treasuries yields dropped for the third day as some investors were drawn to higher yields caused by a dramatic sell-off earlier this month.

 * Dollar/yen steady after moving off low thanks to US yield bounce